Having assembled and led many project teams, I know it can be useful to know an individuals views and motivation. I include a few brief thoughts:

 The Internet was built step-by-step and by trial and error of the best, carefully developed, ideas.
 There is no shortcut, and anyone who claims to have some definitive idea is suspect.
 I like the IETF motto, “rough consensus and running code”

-I have been fortunate because of past success, such as selling I-Way to UUNet.
-Two career families are difficult, especially when they must span an ocean, but it has given me the freedom to turn down opportunities such as being an early employee at Cisco, or CTO at Loral/Orion, in favor of family.
+I have been fortunate because of past success, such as selling I-Way to UUNet, it has given me the freedom to turn down opportunities such as being an early employee at Cisco, or CTO at Loral/Orion, in favor of other things in life.